sina-hide/sourcegit-se/README-SINA-EDITION.md

 This unofficial fork contains an installation directory with scripts for installing on Linux.
 The installation is local (no root required) with configurable scaling and IM module prevention.

+### Mise-en-place

+For installing an exact version of dotnet, mise-en-place (or mise for short, see https://mise.jdx.dev for details) is used.
+By executing `mise install` in the root directory of the repository it can be installed.
+As an alternative it will be installed when using the installation scripts to build and install SourceGit SE.

+The downside is that **Rider doesn't auto-detect** the .NET CLI executable path.
+It has to be configured accordingly under *Settings » Build, Execution, Deployment » Toolset and Build*.
+The MSBuild version should then be auto-detected.